-For issues with technical difficulties for E-learning in Sakai, please contact the UF Computing Help Desk at:
+For technical difficulties with E-learning, please contact the UF Computing Help Desk at:

-• helpdesk@ufl.edu
+- helpdesk@ufl.edu

-- (352) 392-HELP select option 2 - https://request.it.ufl.edu
+- (352) 392-HELP select option 2

+- https://request.it.ufl.edu

 Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from LSS when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You MUST e-mail your instructor within 24 hours of the technical difficulty if you wish to request a make-up.